Tinder (app): User behavior

+Online dating apps: higher usage by men than women

-Men use dating apps and websites more than women do—both by frequency of use and number of users.
-According to Statista, as of March 2021, 75.8% of the U.S. Tinder user base is male and 24.2% is female.
-The first study on swiping strategies revealed that "men tend to like a large proportion of the women they view but receive only a tiny fraction of matches in return—just 0.6 percent", while women are much more selective about swiping but match at a 10% higher rate than men.
+Men use dating apps and websites more than women do, both by frequency of use and number of users.

+A study published in 2016 showed that "men tend to like a large proportion of the women they view but receive only a tiny fraction of matches in return—just 0.6 percent", while women are much more selective about swiping but match at a 10% higher rate than men.
 The study also found that women are more engaged, take longer to compose their messages, and write longer messages.

 According to University of Texas at Austin psychologist David Buss, "Apps like Tinder and OkCupid give people the impression that there are thousands or millions of potential mates out there.
 One dimension of this is the impact it has on men's psychology.
 When there is ... a perceived surplus of women, the whole mating system tends to shift towards short-term dating," and there is a feeling of disconnect when choosing future partners.
 The appearance of an abundance of potential partners may cause online daters to be less likely to choose a partner and be less satisfied with their choices of partners.
 Data released by Tinder in 2018 showed that of the 1.6 billion swipes it records per day, 26 million result in matches (a match rate of approximately 1.63%).

+Reasons for use

+A study in 2017 based on a 58-item questionnaire found 13 major reasons why people use Tinder, including entertainment, passing time, socializing, sexual experience, relationship seeking, self-esteem boosting, curiosity, travel, social pressure, forgetting an ex, improving skills, friendship, and convenience, moving beyond just romance or sex.

+Tinder Tourism

+"Tinder Tourism" is the use of the platform while traveling to find a companion to avoid isolation, tour guide, relationship, or casual hookup.
+It is more popular with women, for whom solo travel is more dangerous.